The new-found courage by white-supremacists should force us to re-examine our naive assumptions about racism and how it is countered and contested.

-Try reading Chaucer, or Dante, or Shakespeare or other dead poets.
-Even reading CS Lewis’ work from the mid 20th century can sometimes give you an appreciation for the short shelf-life of much of what we read.
-Then consider how much more vastly foreign the Bible is to all of its contemporary readers...
+Try reading Chaucer, Dante, Shakespeare, or other dead poets.
+Even reading CS Lewis’ work can sometimes give you an appreciation for the short shelf-life of much of what we read.
+Then consider how much more vastly foreign the Bible is to all of its contemporary readers.

-I’ve know a lot of pastors.
-I’ve seen them happy and sad, fresh and broken.
-I’ve seen a good number of them towards the end of their ministries quietly happy to be done with leading churches and caring for people.
-I remember one pastor telling me how he made sure he son didn’t go into the ministry.
+I’ve seen pastors happy and sad, fresh and broken.
+I remember one pastor telling me how he made sure his son didn’t go into the ministry.
 He didn’t want him making THAT mistake.
-I was glad I wasn’t his son...
+I was glad I wasn’t his son.

 In the late 90′s I was a pastor reading business books with my missional cohort in our Sacramento mission field.
 We were attending conferences at Willow Creek and Saddleback trying to figure out how to “create a safe place to hear a dangerous message.”
 It wasn’t just seeker methodology we were mining.
 We were exploring cell churches, house churches, multi-site churches, and just about any methodology that ...

 The proper response to original sin is to embrace the teachings of Jesus, although one will remain always a sinner nevertheless.
 The proper response to White Privilege is to embrace the teachings...